aloan93/be-1-percent-better/README.md

 Hosted here --> https://one-percent-better-api-7up3.onrender.com/api

+If you would like to explore this repository and application on your local machine you can follow the steps outlined bellow.

 ## Getting Started

 Before cloning this repository you will need to have an adequate version of Python installed on your machine.